kailaisun/kailaisun.github.io/_pages/about.md

 # 💻 Projects
 - New generation intelligent building platform (National Key Research and Development Project of China under Grant 2017YFC0704100)
-- Energy Internet Planning, Operation and Trading (National Key Research and Development Project of China under Grant 2016YFB0901900）
+- Energy Internet Planning, Operation and Trading (National Key Research and Development Project of China under Grant 2016YFB0901900)
+- National Natural Science Foundation of China under Grant No. 62192751 and 61425024
+- The 111 International Collaboration Program of China under Grant No. BP2018006
 - Satellite remote sensing image interpretation technology and system based on artificial intelligence (2019 Major Science and Technology Program for the Strategic Emerging Industries of Fuzhou, Grant BNR2019TD01009)
+- The National Innovation Center of High Speed Train R&D project (CX/KJ-2020-0006)

 # ✈ Internships